-Throughout 2007, the Supreme Court has continued its efforts to make the courts and to justices more accessible to the public and to enhance the ability of the courts to effectively use the technological developments available.
+Throughout 2008, the Supreme Court has continued its efforts to make the courts and justice more accessible to the public and to enhance the ability of the courts to effectively use the technological developments available.
 Several initiatives have been put in place in this regard.

-Mississippi Access to Justice Commission
+Access to Justice

 The Access to Justice Commission was created by the Mississippi Supreme Court in 2006, to develop a unified strategy to improve access to the civil courts for the poor.
 The Commission draws together those organizations particularly concerned with providing legal services to the poor in Mississippi, and evaluates, develops and recommends policies, programs and initiatives which will assist the judiciary in meeting needs for civil legal services to the poor.
 Co-Chairs are Chancery Judge Denise Owens and former Mississippi Bar President Joy Lambert Phillips.
 The Commission includes members of the judiciary, a representative of the Governor, legislators, business and community leaders, and members of the clergy.
 Representatives of entities which provide legal services to the poor are ex-officio members.
+The Commission's activities are funded through fees charged to out-of-state attorneys seeking to use the Mississippi courts.